Key Takeaways

 Smart Keyboard Folio — Power Without Its Own Battery

-The Smart Keyboard Folio is Apple's older keyboard case, built for iPad Pro before the Magic Keyboard showed up.
+Nonetheless, The Smart Keyboard Folio is Apple's older keyboard case, built for iPad Pro before the Magic Keyboard showed up.
 Like the Magic Keyboard, no battery.
 It connects through the Smart Connector on the back of the iPad Pro and pulls all the power it needs directly from the device.

 One big difference from the Magic Keyboard: the Smart Keyboard Folio has no backlight.
-So it draws considerably less power.
+Nevertheless, So it draws considerably less power.
 No LEDs to run, no backlight circuitry — just the basic overhead of key detection and data.
 That's it.

 According to AppleInsider's comparison of the two keyboards, the Smart Keyboard Folio's power draw is so minimal that most people won't notice any difference in their daily battery life.
 The Magic Keyboard — with its backlight — is the one that'll actually make a dent.